LintonVision/website/content/authors/admin/_index.md

 ---

-## I am a Vision Scientist working on 3D Vision and the author of the book [The Perception and Cognition of Visual Space (Palgrave, 2017)](#bookSection).
-I am currently a PhD Candidate at the [Centre for Applied Vision Research](https://www.city.ac.uk/about/schools/health-sciences/research/centre-for-applied-vision-research), City, University of London, supervised by [Christopher Tyler](https://www.ski.org/lab/tyler-lab) and [Simon Grant](https://www.city.ac.uk/people/academics/simon-grant).
+## I am a Vision Scientist working on 3D Vision and the author of the book [The Perception and Cognition of Visual Space (Palgrave, 2017)](https://www.palgrave.com/us/book/9783319662923).
+I recently completed my PhD (subject to minor corrections) at the [Centre for Applied Vision Research](https://www.city.ac.uk/about/schools/health-sciences/research/centre-for-applied-vision-research), City, University of London, supervised by [Christopher Tyler](https://www.ski.org/lab/tyler-lab) and [Simon Grant](https://www.city.ac.uk/people/academics/simon-grant).
 Previously, I have been a Research Intern at [Facebook Reality Labs](https://tech.fb.com/ar-vr/), a Law Tutor at [St Hilda’s College, Oxford University](https://www.st-hildas.ox.ac.uk/), and a Teaching Fellow in Philosophy at [University College London](https://www.ucl.ac.uk/philosophy/).